-2.66.
+4.74.
 Data on the duration of residence have only limited value in themselves because they do not provide information on the place of origin of in-migrants.
 Therefore, when the topic is investigated, the place of previous residence should also be investigated, if at all possible, so that the data can be cross-classified.
-[Note: The presumption from this is that duration of residence relates to the most recent move to the current place of usual residence.
-We need to make this specifically clear, particularly in the case of return migrants.]

-(e) Place of previous residence (core topic)
+5. Place of previous residence (core topic)